Sen. Bob Menendez convicted in bribery trial; New Jersey Democrat found guilty of accepting gold bars and cash

 A federal jury convicted Menendez on all 16 felony counts after prosecutors portrayed him as the puppet-master of a complex bribery scheme that involved two foreign governments and three New Jersey businessmen.

-The verdict marks a remarkable downfall for the longtime senator who sat atop the powerful Senate Foreign Relations Committee and beat separate bribery charges in 2017 and has prompted renewed calls for his resignation, including from Senate Majority Leader Chuck Schumer.
+The verdict marks a remarkable downfall for the longtime senator who sat atop the powerful Senate Foreign Relations Committee and beat separate bribery charges in 2017.
+It has prompted renewed calls for his resignation, including from Senate Majority Leader Chuck Schumer.

+Menendez, who is now the first senator to be convicted of acting as a foreign agent, said he was "deeply disappointed" by the verdict and predicted his appeal would be successful.

+"I have never violated my public oath.
+I have never been anything but a patriot of my country and for my country.
+I have never, ever been a foreign agent," he said outside the courthouse.
+"The decision rendered by the jury today would put at risk every member of the United States Senate in terms of what they think a foreign agent would be."

 Menendez tried to shift the blame to his wife, Nadine Menendez, arguing she kept him in the dark about her dealings with the businessmen and her financial troubles.
 Her trial was postponed as she recovers from breast cancer surgery.